TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /----CHANGELOG
 /------------------------------>

+1.7.1
+  - Fixed a bug that prevented Sharpii from checking for SharpiiIP in the system variables
 1.7
   - Sharpii can now be installed for use without the exe
   - SharpiiIP is now a system variable, not a user one.